 The marketing genius within the phrase–and the reason it now drives many scientists and educators up the walls of academe–is in its use of the adjective intelligent, which intrinsically refutes the longstanding accusation of anti-intellectualism.
 Although the intelligent agent referred to is Divine with a capital D, the word’s meaning also rubs off on the proponent or believer.

-My final slide from Freed emphasizes the idea that this is not really about believing in evolution:
+Freed emphasizes the idea that this is not really about believing in evolution:

 It’s not a question of whether or not students and teachers believe in evolution.
 Scientists don’t believe in it; they accept this overarching scientific theory.
 (2012:19)